D18hr-uv/DocQuery/README.md

-# CodeAmie - Your AI Code Review Assistant
+# DocQuery - Your AI Code Review Assistant

-CodeAmie is a web application that leverages AI (via Google's Gemini model) to provide code reviews.
+DocQuery is a web application that leverages AI (via Google's Gemini model) to provide code reviews.
 Users can input code snippets, select the programming language, and receive feedback on code quality, best practices, potential bugs, and more.

 ## Features